Li-Cycle Holdings Corp. (LICY) Shares Up Despite Recent Market Volatility

 Morgan Stanley gave a rating of “Equal-Weight” to LICY, setting the target price at $10 in the report published on February 10th of the previous year.

-Volatility was left at 5.65%, however, over the last 30 days, the volatility rate increased by 4.93%, as shares sank -4.54% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.39% lower at present.
+Volatility was left at 5.76%, however, over the last 30 days, the volatility rate increased by 4.67%, as shares surge +9.10% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +16.14% upper at present.

-During the last 5 trading sessions, LICY fell by -2.41%, which changed the moving average for the period of 200-days by -26.61% in comparison to the 20-day moving average, which settled at $5.74.
-In addition, Li-Cycle Holdings Corp. saw 19.33% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, LICY rose by +7.98%, which changed the moving average for the period of 200-days by -6.46% in comparison to the 20-day moving average, which settled at $5.81.
+In addition, Li-Cycle Holdings Corp. saw 30.57% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for LICY